Zephron-gtz/Microsoft-365-Labs/docs/index.md

 # Welcome to Zephron Lab Notes

-This notes will help you setup and deploy your on Microsoft 365 envierment and SCCM.
+This notes will help you setup and deploy your own Microsoft 365 envierment and SCCM.

 This instructions are coped from [Windows 11 and Office 365 Deployment Lab Kit ](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-11-office-365-lab-kit) with a few modefactions that I made to work in my lab since the Instructions are a bit outdated.

-#### This Notes features a complete lab environment including evaluation versions of:
+#### These Notes features a complete lab environment including evaluation versions of:

 -   Windows 11 Enterprise, Version 22H2
 -   Microsoft Endpoint Configuration Manager Version 2211